 In addition, the project intends to support community development initiatives to enhance local livelihoods.
 These initiatives will be identified and implemented in close consultation with local communities and may include community-based ecotourism support as well as improved water/sanitation infrastructure.
-A gender analysis has been conducted and a Gender Action Plan is being developed to ensure women and girls in the area benefit from the project.
+A gender analysis was conducted and a Gender Action Plan has been produced to ensure women and girls in the area benefit from the project.